murderteeth/rarity-masterwork/README.md

 const turnOrder = await barnAdventure.turn_orders(adventureToken);
 ```

 Where `turnOrder` is an array containing tokenIds for summoners and monsters.
-Monster tokenIds are internal to the adventure contract.
+Monster tokens are intrinsic to your adventure and cannot be transferred individually.

 Get the combat's current turn index like this: